jakewvincent/mkdnflow.nvim/README.md

 #### [Paq](https://github.com/savq/paq-nvim)
 ```
 require('paq')({
     -- your other packages;
     'jakewvincent/mkdn.nvim';
     -- your other packages;
 })

--- Include the setup function somewhere else in your init.lua/vim file, or the plugin won't activate itself
+-- Include the setup function somewhere else in your init.lua/vim file, or the
-require('mkdn').setup({})
+-- plugin won't activate itself:

+require('mkdn').setup({
+    -- Config goes here; leave blank for defaults
+})
 ```

 ### init.vim